El País: Appearance

-The newspaper's format was revamped on 21 October 2007 with changes to its printed form, its digital presence on the Internet and the replacement of its historical motto 'Independent morning daily' with 'Global Spanish language newspaper'.
+Opinion polls cited in El País are all carried out by a separate company called Instituto OPINA.
+The newspaper's format was revamped on 21 October 2007 with changes to its printed form, its digital presence on the Internet and the replacement of its historical motto "Independent morning daily" with "Global Spanish language newspaper".
 The paper began to be published in tabloid format.
 Other notable changes are the inclusion of the acute accent in its title header and the substitution of Times Roman by "Majerit", a specially-commissioned plain serif font.

-Opinion polls cited in El País are all carried out by a separate company called Instituto OPINA.